 A Resource entry should be generic and should represent any type of Resource, and contain a “Resource Name” attribute indicating its name (e.g. “TIMETABLE”, “FARES” etc.)

-A Resource entry is uniquely identified by a Delivery entry with the following attributes:
+A Resource Entry is uniquely identified by a Delivery Entry with the following attributes:

 “Delivery Number”